-Wow thumberland is beautiful!
+Wow!The coast of Nor-thumberland is beautiful!
 Having never been to this area before I was really looking forward to running the Endurancelife Northumberland coastal ultra, although I was a little worried about the lack of hills!
-I'm normally found running in the Peak District with lots and lots of elevation.
+I'm normally found running in the elevation.